 Cinema Roundup - April 2026: “Being a gangster was better than being President of the United States”

 My cinema highlight for April was watching Good Fellas in the cinema.
 Twice.
-It was listed as a ‘re-release’ and I hardly saw any publicity promoting it.
-It complimented my viewing of The Sopranos, I watched all six seasons this month, a few episodes per night.
-I didn't know so many cast members from the film were also in The Sopranos.
+It was listed as a ‘re-release’ and I hardly saw any publicity for it.
+The film complimented my viewing of The Sopranos, I watched all six seasons this month, a few episodes per night.
+I didn't know so many cast members from the film were also in the TV show.

 April favourites: